-I rigorously tasted and selected the best from the most popular vegetarian eateries in the city.
-As a non-vegetarian, but only an occasional meat eater (once per week and less) honouring sustainability, my palate is more sensitive to the truly great flavours in the vegetarian food in New York.
-These places kept quality on a high roll over the past years of my plant-centric investigation.
-Such a broad offer of vegetarian food in New York easily reduces our cravings for flesh and our carbon footprint when staying in the fast, global metropolis.
+I rigorously multi-tested the most popular vegetarian and vegan eateries in the metropolis and selected the best.
+As a non-vegetarian, an occasional fish or meat eater balancing health and sustainability, my palate is more sensitive to the flavours in the vegetarian food in New York.
+My choices below kept quality on a high roll over the past years of my plant-centric investigation.
+Such a broad offer of meat, seafood and dairy-free food in New York reduces our cravings for flesh and our carbon footprint when staying in the fast, global metropolis.

-Vegetables play the leading role in the culinary series directed by the celebrated chef Amanda Cohen, who was the first vegetarian chef to contest the Iron Chef title on the US television.
-A gourmet twist in her original veggie-centric creations impresses even the most demanding foodies.
-A curious visit by a member of the carnivorous population seems to be on the daily menu at Dirt Candy in China Town’s upcoming strip.
-Cohen is poised to prove that meat is redundant in our diets and shows the greatness of vegetarian food in New York.
-She seduces through her sophisticated savoury plates, as well as vegetable desserts like the Celery Cheesecake or Carrot Merringue, for which she became known for.
-Insisting on reasonable portions, mostly organic ingredients and culinary creativity shifts what used to be an outlier, to the trendiest and most creative vegetarian restaurant in New York.
+Vegetables play leading role in Amanda Cohen’s cuisine.
+The first vegetarian chef to contest the Iron Chef title on the US television.
+A gourmet twist render her original veggie-centric creations impressive even for the most demanding foodies.
+Curious visits by members of the carnivorous population is on the daily menu at Dirt Candy in China Town’s upcoming strip.
+Cohen is poised to prove that meat is redundant in our daily diets.
+Showing the greatness of vegetarian food in New York, she seduces through her sophisticated savoury plates, as well as vegetable desserts like Celery Cheesecake or Carrot Meringue for which she is known for.
+Insisting on reasonable portions, mostly organic ingredients and culinary creativity shifts what used to be an outlier, to one of the most creative vegetarian restaurants in New York.
 Her challengers sprung from the high culinary ranks such as Jean Georges Vongerichten, the plant-guru Matthew Kenney, so diversity makes veggies fun on Manhattan.

 MUST HAVE: Brussels Sprouts tacos, vegetable desserts